Skip to content

 These days, we’re still a local, family run and owned business, committed to providing outstanding quality and service.

 Regardless of the frame’s material, termites eat through whatever joinery, plasterboard and flooring they can access, including electrical cabling.
-Timber frames are treated to resist termites, removing this worry from owners’ minds.
+Timber wood frames are treated to resist termites, removing this worry from owners’ minds.

 Trueform frames use H2 Blue Pine Treated Timber which is borer resistant, having been treated with a synthetic pyrethrin.
 The water-based coating is more environmentally friendly than other solutions.
 It surrounds the timber, creating an unappetising barrier and keeping termites and other boring insects away.